 These service providers may use the data we provide solely for the purposes specified by us.

-b) Public bodies
+c) Public bodies

 Authorities and state institutions, such as tax authorities, to which we must transfer personal data for legally binding reasons.

-d) Other recipients
+e) Other recipients

 Under certain circumstances, other bodies may also have access to your personal data within the framework of data protection requirements.
 In this respect the confidentiality required by law is guaranteed.
+Sometimes it may be necessary that we pass on your personal data to hotels, if this is necessary for the organization of on-site events

 III.
 Purposes of data processing